Delaware, Ohio: Transportation

+Education

 Ohio Wesleyan University

 Ohio Wesleyan is a private independent liberal arts college located in the heart of Delaware.
 Ohio Wesleyan University enrolls approximately 1,950 students from 40 states and more than 50 countries.
-The level of academic excellence has placed Wesleyan among the 80 top liberal arts colleges in the annual rankings published by the U.S. News & World Report.
-According to the same magazine, the university was recognized as one of the Best College Values among the top 40 in the United States.
-Students live in residence halls and benefit from a large campus providing academics, athletics and services.
-There is a traditionally positive town-government relationship, with Wesleyan student volunteers in the Delaware community and coordination of institutional and cultural interests with the city.
-Due to high enrollment of minority and international students at the University, it has influenced the international, ethnic and religious diversity of Delaware.
+Due to high enrollment of minority and international students at the university, it has influenced the international, ethnic and religious diversity of Delaware.

 The Methodist Theological School in Ohio

 The Methodist Theological School in Ohio is a graduate school seminary located between Delaware and Columbus, Ohio.
-Often referred to as Methesco.